janikvonrotz/janikvonrotz.ch/content/post/2021-04/19-it-monoculture-in-administration.md

 Just as monocultures are a problem in agriculture, they are also a problem in the IT landscape.
 What the corn sead from Monsanto is for the farmer, are products from Microsoft in public administration.
 We have yet to see a sovereign IT strategy that is not dictated by Microsoft products.
 And that's a problem.
 Because monocultures inhibit the ability to innovate.

-The design of IT is at the crossroads of **efficiency**, **innovativeness** and **sovereignty**.
+The design of IT is at the crossroads of **efficiency**, **innovativeness** and **sovereignity**.
 Microsoft's products allow efficient and flexible work, but you only develop as far as the products and therefore Microsoft allow.
 How can you overshoot the mark?

 ### Open Source the solution?